It’s outdoor entertaining season. Here’s how to keep the bugs at bay.

 An alternative to a traditional zapper is the DynaTrap Ultralight, which uses a motor and fan instead of an electrical current to do the deed.
 A fluorescent UV lightbulb and a titanium dioxide-coated surface that releases CO2 attract flying insects, and the fan pulls them inside the basket, where they die of dehydration.
 Then, you simply empty the trap as needed, LaBrie says.
 The DynaTrap will not harm honeybees, bumblebees or other beneficial insects, because they are not attracted to carbon dioxide.

-Ants.
-Forget the chemical sprays and powders, which can be toxic to humans and pets.
+Ants: Forget the chemical sprays and powders, which can be toxic to humans and pets.
 According to Smith, you can eradicate ants with a simple recipe.
 Mix one tablespoon of a peanut butter and honey mixture with ¼ teaspoon boric acid.
-Place blobs around your entertainment area about one week before your event, and the ants should disappear.
+Place blobs around your entertainment area (use a dish or paper towel if you’re concerned about protecting your floors) about one week before your event, and the ants should disappear.
 Not only is this concoction cheap to make — a bottle of boric acid should last you a lifetime — but it’s also safe for wildlife and pets, he says.

-Yellow jackets, wasps and hornets.
-“Despite the instinct to do it yourself, removing stinging insects is not a DIY project,” Fredericks says.
+Yellow jackets, wasps and hornets: “Despite the instinct to do it yourself, removing stinging insects is not a DIY project,” Fredericks says.
 “Without protective equipment and training, you could end up getting in trouble.
 This is one time when you may want to call in a professional.”

 Tucker agrees.
 “If you leave most stinging insects alone, they will leave you alone.
 Still, if they are nesting, have someone come out to remove it.”
 For very small nests, LaBrie suggests using Wasp-Freeze.
 The spray can travel about 15 feet, keeping you out of harm’s way while the residual insecticide eliminates the rest of the nest.
 Most paper wasps will relocate if you destroy their nests at an early stage.

 Cicadas.
-Residents in about 15 states and the District are bracing themselves for the once-in-every-17-years emergence of billions of cicadas.
-The cicadas from Brood X will be a noisy nuisance, because males hoping to attract a mate emit loud calls that can reach more than 100 decibels.
+Residents in about 15 states and the District are bracing themselves for the once-in-every-17-years emergence of Brood X. The cicadas will be a noisy nuisance, because males hoping to attract a mate emit loud calls that can reach more than 100 decibels.
 How do you control them?
 You don’t, Fredericks says.
 Cicadas don’t bite or sting.
 And although they may accidentally land on you, they aren’t attracted to humans or garbage.
 In fact, they serve as food for animals such as raccoons, foxes and birds.
 Essentially, they fly into trees, make a racket, mate, lay eggs and hatch into nymphs that burrow back into the ground for another 17 years.
 If they really creep you out, avoid hanging out in your yard between 10 a.m. and 5 p.m., when they’re most active.
 “Enjoy the entertainment knowing they’ll be gone by Fourth of July,” he says.